-Before you invest in any of these precious metal coins or bullion, you should do your research and obtain your knowledge from somebody or somewhere other than the person trying to sell you the coins.
-"If you don't know your gold, silver or platinum coins, you'd better know your coin dealer to help you make responsible decisions," advises Professional Numismatists Guild (PNG) President Jeffrey Bernberg of Willowbrook, Illinois.
+Before you invest in any of these precious metal coins or bullion, you should research and obtain your knowledge from somebody or somewhere other than the person trying to sell you the coins.
+"If you don't know your gold, silver, or platinum coins, you'd better know your coin dealer to help you make responsible decisions," advises Professional Numismatists Guild (PNG) President Jeffrey Bernberg of Willowbrook, Illinois.

 Bullion vs. Collector Coins

-Investors need to distinguish between bullion coins whose values generally fluctuate according to the current price of gold, silver or platinum, and "rare coins" that can carry a significant collector premium based on historical supply and current market demand.
+Investors need to distinguish between bullion coins, whose values generally fluctuate according to the current price of gold, silver, or platinum, and "rare coins" that can carry a significant collector premium based on historical supply and current market demand.

-If you are receiving your gold coins at the time you are purchasing them, be cautious as you transport them.
+If you are receiving your gold coins when you are purchasing them, be cautious as you transport them.
 Put them inside a briefcase or securely in your pocket.
 Do not carry them in your hand where people can see them.
 Additionally, be aware of your surroundings as you leave the coin dealer's building.
 Note any suspicious characters and go back inside if you feel uncomfortable.
 You can ask the coin dealer for an escort to your car.

 The Professional Numismatists Guild